eshook2010/commodore-r-group/policies/citizen_code_of_conduct.md

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in the R for Data Science Online Learning Community to help us create safe and positive experiences for everyone.
+We invite all those who participate in the Vanderbilt University R Working Group to help us create safe and positive experiences for everyone.

 ## 2. Open Source Data Science Citizenship